Flanary's four-goal game sends Lady Indians past Wolves - NewsBreak

 Watch now: Second 2022 Battle of Blountville reenactment Sunday

-BLOUNTVILLE — Sunday’s your last chance to smell the black powder and see Union and Confederate forces fight it out 1863 Civil War style.
+BLOUNTVILLE — Sunday's your last chance to smell the black powder and see Union and Confederate forces fight it out 1863 Civil War style.
 The annual Battle of Blountville is in the middle of its reenactment of the Sept.
-22, 1863, battle this weekend, with a student-only education day on Friday followed by reenactment on Saturday and a final battle to come on Sunday afternoon.
+22, 1863 battle this weekend, with a student-only education day Friday followed by reenactment Saturday and a final battle to come Sunday afternoon.

 MPCC offers Johnson City, Washington County Schools fall break camps